sebelga/gstore-node/README.md

 var datastools = require('datastools');
 var Schema     = datastools.Schema;

-var entitySchema = new Schema({
+var userSchema = new Schema({
     name:{},
     lastname:{},
     email:{}
 });

-var model = datastools.model('EntityName', entitySchema);
+var User = datastools.model('User', userSchema);
 ```

 ### Instances
-To create instances of a model call: `new Model(data, id /*optional*/, ancestors /*optional*/, namespace /*optional*/)`
+To create instances of a model call
+`new Model(data, id /*optional*/, ancestors /*optional*/, namespace /*optional*/)`
 - data {object} keys / values pairs of the data to save
 - id {int or string} (optional)
 - ancestors {Array} (optional)
 - namespace {string} (optional)

 #### id param (optional)
 By default, if you don't pass an id when you create an instance, the entity id will be auto-generated.
-If you want to manually give the entity an
-id, pass as a second parameter during the instantiation.
+If you want to manually give the entity an id, pass it as a second parameter during the instantiation.

 ```
 ...